Publications of Musée de la civilisation

 This magnificent book was created in partnership with the Milan publishing house Silvana Editoriale.
 It is composed of texts by eminent Italian and Québec experts and is abundantly illustrated with splendid pictures of the pieces on display in the exhibition.
 The great moments and characters of the city's history are covered: from its mythical origins to the fall of the Roman Empire and the beginning of Christianity; from the Middle Ages to the Renaissance; from the triumph of Baroque to the Rome of elite tourism.
 You will be taken up to 1870, when Italy annexed the city.
 This publication thus offers a fascinating trip through nearly 300 Italian and Vatican treasures: archaeological finds of great importance; masterpieces of sculpture and painting; exceptional drawings and scenes; mosaics; magnificent frescos; silverware; and items of clothing.
 Each piece is presented with a complete description so that specialists and enthusiasts alike can learn more about this mythical city.

 Dive into the heart of Rome.
-Purchase this publication at gift shops of Musée de la civilisation.
+Purchase this publication at gift shop of the Musée de la civilisation.

 ROME.
-From the Origins to Italy's Capital, in partnership with the publishing house Silvana Editoriale, 264 p. — Price: $59.99
+From the Origins to Italy's Capital.
+In partnership with the publishing house Silvana Editoriale, 264 p. — $59.99

 Or, teishua, nia, quri, ouro, oro, gold...
 The words may differ but they all mean the most precious metal: gold.
 With properties as surprising as the powers ascribed to it, gold has fascinated the peoples of the world, drawing them together in a brutal but extraordinarily productive encounter that would create today's Americas.
 Together, through the alchemy of time and passions, Indians, Africans, Europeans, and people of mixed races have helped forge the faces of nations and landscapes across the Americas.
 From pre-Hispanic treasures to the wonders of 21st century technology, the uses of gold have been limited only by human imagination.